Jason Holt: Rangers

 On 22 July 2015, Holt signed a three-year deal with Rangers after impressing on a trial spell.
 The Ibrox side agreed a development compensation fee of £65,000 with Heart of Midlothian.
 Holt scored his first goal for Rangers in a 5–1 win over Alloa Athletic.
 He scored a brace against title rivals Hibernian in a 4–2 win for Rangers.
 Holt was named in the Championship team of the year for 2015–16, as Rangers won promotion to the Scottish Premiership.

 Holt made 33 appearances and scored two goals for Rangers during the 2017–18 season, but was made available for transfer by new manager Steven Gerrard in June 2018.

 Fleetwood Town (Loan)

 On 18 June 2018, Holt was loaned to Fleetwood Town, managed by his former Rangers teammate Joey Barton.
 Following an injury against Accrington Stanley on 30 March 2019, Holt completed his loan and returned to Rangers.
 Holt played in 36 games in all competitions and scored two goals for Fleetwood.

 St Johnstone (Loan)

 On 2 September 2019, Holt signed on loan for St Johnstone until the end of the 2019–20 season.

 Livingston

 On 11 August 2020, Holt signed for Livingston, on a two-year deal.

+St Johnstone return

+In August 2024, Holt signed for St Johnstone for a second spell.